-According to Idaho National Engineering and Environmental Laboratory (INEEL), the United States would rank fourth in the ranking of countries with unexploited hydroelectric resources.
-As part of a project funded by the Department of Energy, INEEL scientists have drawn up a map of all these resources in the United States.
-The goal is to favor, instead of large dams often harmful to the environment, the installation of small generators of less than a megawatt on smaller rivers.
-If we exclude rivers crossing protected natural areas, close to 170 000 megawatts could be produced, twice as much as at present.
-In fact, the main obstacle to the development of hydropower remains its cost.
-It takes about fifty years to make an investment in this area profitable, a disadvantage that only
+According to the Idaho National Engineering and Environmental Laboratory (INEEL), the United States is ranked fourth in the ranking of countries with untapped hydroelectric resources.
+As part of a project funded by the Department of Energy, INEEL scientists have mapped all these resources in the United States.
+The goal is to promote, instead of large dams which are often harmful to the environment, the installation of small generators of less than one megawatt on smaller rivers.
+If we exclude rivers flowing through protected natural areas, nearly 170 megawatts could be produced, twice as many as currently.
+In fact, the main obstacle to the development of hydroelectric power remains its cost.
+It takes around fifty years to make an investment in this field profitable, a disadvantage that only

-Tax incentives can compensate.
-In the 1980 years, the implementation of a policy of this type had allowed to boost the installation of microcentrales but the end of the system in the early 1990 stopped this boom.
-Today, 7% of the energy needs of the United States are provided by hydropower, of which 85% comes from dams.
+tax incentives can compensate.
+In the 1980s, the implementation of a policy of this type had made it possible to boost the installation of micro-power stations, but the end of the system in the early 1990s stopped this growth.
+Today, 7% of the energy needs of the United States are met by hydroelectric power, 85% of which comes from dams.

 BG 18 / 10 / 04 (Scientist Envisions small-scale hydropower)